I’ve always had trouble keeping my office neat.

-Kondo makes the point that our homes are filled with excess material goods that bring us no joy, but only add stress to our lives.
+Kondo makes the point that most First World homes are filled with excess material goods that bring us no joy, but only add stress to our lives.

 This includes “bargains” picked up on impulse, unwanted “gifts” from family and friends, and clutter that piles up higher every day.
 We have clothes we never wear, books we never read, knick-knacks we never enjoy.

-You can extend that to offices stuffed with e-mail we never get to, information we never look at, and clutter we have nowhere to store.
+You can extend that to offices stuffed with e-mail we never get to, files we never look at, and clutter we have nowhere to store.

 How do you deal with all that?